Deekshita12/product-intelligence-competitive-market-analytics/Power BI/README.md

 This folder contains information about the interactive **Power BI Dashboard** developed for the **Product Intelligence & Competitive Market Analytics** project.

-The Power BI report brings together insights generated through Python, PostgreSQL, SQL, and DAX into an interactive business intelligence solution that supports pricing analysis, competitive benchmarking, and strategic decision-making.
+The Power BI report brings together insights generated through Python, PostgreSQL, SQL and DAX into an interactive business intelligence solution that supports pricing analysis, competitive benchmarking and strategic decision-making.

 ---